Like any insurance, when you need coverage or have a claim, a certain

 that usually costs $100, you may pay co-insurance of 25% or $25.
 If the

 medication becomes more expensive and the retail price increases to

 Important: As the retail prices increase for medications, co-insurance costs can increase, so predicting your annual medical spending is difficult (if not impossible).

-Coverage Gap or Donut Hole Discounts:
+- Coverage Gap or Donut Hole Discounts:

 Since 2020, the cost-sharing in the Donut Hole will be 25% of retail for all generic and brand-name formulary drugs, meaning, you will pay 25% of retail costs.
 Here is a link showing how the Donut Hole discount has increased over the years, before reaching 25%: http:/Q1FAQ.com/470.html - however, it is possible that your Medicare drug plan will provide you with additional coverage in the Donut Hole and your cost-sharing may be less than 25% of retail prices.

 If you spend beyond your Total Out-of-Pocket limit (TrOOP) and exit the Coverage Gap or Donut Hole, you will pay the greater of a flat-fixed price (for example, $3.70 for generics and $9.20 for brands) or 5% of the retail cost for generic and brand-name medications.

 about your Medicare Part D or Medicare Advantage plan's cost-sharing by looking in your plan's documentation: Summary of Benefits, Annual Notice of Change (ANOC